 Not a Box is about the joys of imagination, simple pleasures, and standing your ground!
 As per one very opinionated rabbit.

-Essentially, there’s a series of questions such as ‘what are you doing on top of that box?’ which are followed by variations of the same answer ‘it’s not a box!’ '
+Essentially, there’s a series of questions such as ‘What are you doing on top of that box?’ which are followed by variations of the same answer: ‘It’s not a box!’ '

-From there, it's a quick leap to: "Can you find the word that says box?" (don't let them fail here of course).
-Then repeat throughout the book - and by the end, you can confidently and loudly proclaim that the child can read!
+From there, it's a quick leap to "Can you find the word that says box?" (don't let them fail here of course)—then repeat throughout the book.
+By the time you get to the end, you can confidently and loudly proclaim that the child can read!

 Later, the same idea can be used for "not"—and so on.